 Hitachi is conducting an inventory of its sub-components and

-looking for other sources in order to minimize the impact to its production
+looking for other sources in order to minimize the impact to its

-Hitachi added, that despite these moves it expects an
+Hitachi added that despite these moves, it expects an

 immediate slowdown at its Prachinburi site.

 Last week Seagate had also shut down its Thai-based factories

 as a precaution.
 That company has not made any new announcements, but it

 expected to update the situation on Oct.
 20 during its quarterly

 Irvine, Calif. - Western Digital's Thailand-based hard drive factories have been overtaken by flood waters, creating a potentially large shortfall in hard-disk-drive (HDD) production.